ronna-s/go-ood/README.md

 Whether you think t is an object or not, no gopher is complete without all the tools in the gopher toolbox so let's get (re)acquainted with them.

-Note: I called this workshop "A path to Object-Oriented Design with Go" and not "A path to Object Oriented Programming with Go" because different language features mean different design choices.

 #### Do you need OOP?<hr>
 Just like in the real world, wherever there are things, there can be a mess. *__That's why Marie Kondo.__*
 Just as you can write sane procedural code, you can write sane OO code.
 You and your team should define best practices that match your needs.
-This workshop is meant to give you the tools to make good engineering choices.
+This workshop is meant to give you the tools to make better design choices.

-Important: Nobody who doesn't maintain your career/ code or business should tell how you should solve your problems.
-Though they can make suggestions, the decision is ultimately yours.

-The following exercise demonstrates the benefits of OOP.

 ## Exercise 1 - Understanding the benefits:
 Where we will understand some OO basics using an example of a gopher and a maze.